 - 14. An expert witness has an overriding duty to assist the Tribunal impartially on matters relevant to the expert witness's area of expertise. - 15.
 An expert witness's paramount duty is to the Tribunal and not to any party to the proceedings including the person retaining the expert witness. - 16.
 An expert witness is not an advocate for a party. - 17.
-An expert witness must abide by any direction given by the Tribunal.
+An expert witness must abide in a timely way by any direction given by the Tribunal.